Northern and Eastern Railway: Proposals

 When the Stockton and Darlington Railway was opened in 1825, great enthusiasm for railway transport was generated.
 A number of schemes were put forward for connecting London and York, and some of these were planned to pass through Cambridge.
 A canal engineer, Nicholas Wilcox Cundy, surveyed such a line, to be known as the Grand Northern & Eastern Railway, in 1834, and the following year another survey was made, by Joseph Gibbs, for another line from London through Cambridge to York.
 This scheme went to Parliament in the 1836 session as a proposed "Great Northern Railway" (nothing to do with the subsequent Great Northern Railway a decade later).
 The 1836 proposal was rejected by Parliament.

 Meanwhile, a public meeting was held at Cambridge Town Hall on 23 January 1836, at which it was decided to support a route surveyed by James Walker.
 A bill for a Northern & Eastern Railway was prepared; it was to run from London to Cambridge, with a branch from a little south of Cambridge to Newmarket, Norwich and Great Yarmouth.
 The extension from Cambridge to Lincoln was not included, as the surveys had not been completed.
-The bill was passed, but the route was cut back to run from London to Cambridge only; it received royal assent on 4 July 1836.
+The bill was passed as the Northern and Eastern Railway Act 1836 (6 & 7 Will.
+4. c. ciii), but the route was cut back to run from London to Cambridge only; it received royal assent on 4 July 1836.
 Authorised share capital was £1,200,000.
 Although the construction cost was large, the company was confident of a 16% return.